Floriy/GJB/README.md

 After this first block jobs are represented in two parts.
 A first part describes the system to simulate, job related parameters and gromacs mdrun options (see Parameters.csv with optional sections tagged with #).
-The second part starting after the section PROTOCOL describes the simulation protocol.
+The second part starting after the section **PROTOCOL** describes the simulation protocol.
 The first rwo after the protocol section describes the way the system is generated.
-It is either initialised with the parameters set in the first part using the INIT section or obtained from another simulation using the INPUT section.
+It is either initialised with the parameters set in the first part using the **INIT** section or obtained from another simulation using the **INPUT** section.
 After that, each two rows correspond to a simulation step with its associated parameters and their set values.
 The first column sets the name of the step and the next columns define the parameters and their values.
 The format is repeated for every step.

 The overall format system + simulation steps is repeated for every job and separated using empty rows.
-To stop reading the file before its end a END_OF_PROJECT section can be set before other jobs.
+To stop reading the file before its end a **END_OF_PROJECT** section can be set before other jobs.

-This next part describes the different sections in the first part of a job:
+This next part describes the different sections for a job:

 #### JOBID